 Bert worked with some of the greats in the business, including, Domingo Gulang, Charlie Barr, Tatts Thomas, Red Gibbons, Walter Torun, Bob Shaw, and Col Todd, to name a few.
 Bert is probably best remembered today for the shop that he operated at the Nu Pike in Long Beach, CA from the 1950s to the late 60s.
 The Nu Pike was a large amusement park that goes back to 1897 and was home for dozens of tattooists.
 Bert Grimm's World Famous Tattoo was historic.
-It was the oldest continuously operated tattoo parlor in the continental United States where generations of sailors got inked up before shipping out.
+It was one of the oldest continuously operating tattoo shops in the continental United States, where generations of sailors got tattooed before shipping out.

-Bert was inducted into the Tattoo Hall of Fame, then located at the Lyle Tuttle's Tattoo Art Museum at #30 Seventh Street in San Francisco.
-The photograph to the right shows one of Bert's masterpieces as worn by Lyle Tuttle.
+Bert was inducted into the Tattoo Hall of Fame, which was then located at the Lyle Tuttle's Tattoo Art Museum at #30 Seventh Street in San Francisco.
+The photograph of the back piece seen here shows one of Bert's masterpieces as worn by Lyle Tuttle.

-In the later years of his life Bert retired in the small Oregon town of Seaside.
+Bert retired in the small Oregon town of Seaside in the later years of his life.
 He was not able to stay away from the tattoo business so he set up a small tattoo shop in his home.
 In a letter written to Paul Rogers during this time Bert stated that he did about 10 tattoos a week out of his house.

 Today the Pike is only a memory but I am glad to say the Bert Grimm’s tattoo shop located at #22 Chestnut Place, which was in jeopardy of becoming part of a Long Beach condominium development, was purchased in March of 2004 by Kari Barba and two silent partners.
 Barba turned part of the shop into a museum and continues operating it as a tattoo shop.